 - Up to 90% of individuals maintain benefits for more than one year

 If you or someone you know is struggling with OCD, rTMS may be a viable treatment option.
-Contact Bloom rTMS to learn more about how we can help.
+Learn more about our OCD treatment program or to see if rTMS could help you.
+You can also call us at (825) 305-1042 to speak with our team.